Postdoctoral Training Fellowship

 - Participating in weekly team-wide Case Consult meeting.

-- Attending Institute Professional Trainings; an educational stipend is provided for trainings related to area of interest.
+- Attending Institute Professional Trainings; an educational stipend is provided for additional trainings related to area of interest.

 - Other responsibilities as assigned.